 Unit trusts are legally established under a Trust Deed pursuant to the general principles of the law of equity.
 Certain trusts with pooled investments from a group of investors may also qualify as Managed Investment Schemes regulated under Corporations Law.
-Division 6 of the ITAA 1936 (Trust Income rules) sets out the taxation of income derived by a trust (that is not an attribution managed investment trust (AMIT)), whilst Division 6C of the ITAA 1936 (Public Trading Trust Regime) assesses some trusts effectively as companies (depending on the type of activity undertaken by the trust), and Division 276 of the Income Tax Assessment Act 1997 (ITAA 1997) regulates the taxation of AMITs.
-Distributions to non-Australian investors from a unit trust that is qualified as a withholding managed investment trust (withholding MIT), including the new AMIT, are taxed under the withholding tax rules contained in Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953.
+Division 6 of the ITAA 1936 (Trust Income rules) sets out the taxation of income derived by a trust (that is not an attribution managed investment trust (AMIT)), whilst Division 6C of the ITAA 1936 (Public Trading Trust Regime) assesses some trusts effectively as companies (depending on the type of activity undertaken by the trust), and Divisions 275 and 276 of the Income Tax Assessment Act 1997 (ITAA 1997) regulates the taxation of Managed Investment Trusts (MIT) and AMITs respectively.
+Distributions to non-Australian investors from a unit trust that is qualified as a withholding-managed investment trust (withholding MIT), including AMIT, are taxed under the withholding tax rules contained in Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953.

-The application of certain tax law provisions for trusts (such as loss rules and scrip-for-scrip CGT rollover) varies depending upon whether a trust is classified as a fixed trust or discretionary trust.
-Subsequent to the Full Federal Court judgment in Colonial First State Investments Ltd v Commissioner of Taxation, there is uncertainty around the ability of a trust (and a unit trust in particular) that is not an AMIT to qualify as a fixed trust for Australian tax purposes without seeking confirmation from the Australian Taxation Office (ATO).
-Under current Australian tax law, where a trust does not meet the legislative definition of fixed trust, the Commissioner can exercise his own discretion to treat that trust as a fixed trust.
+The application of certain tax law provisions for trusts (such as loss rules and scrip-for-scrip CGT rollover) varies depending on whether a trust is classified as a fixed or a discretionary trust.
+After the Full Federal Court judgment in Colonial First State Investments Ltd v Commissioner of Taxation, there is uncertainty around the ability of a trust (and a unit trust in particular) that is not an AMIT to qualify as a fixed trust for Australian tax purposes without seeking confirmation from the Australian Taxation Office (ATO).
+Under current Australian tax law, where a trust does not meet the legislative definition of fixed trust, the Commissioner can exercise his discretion to treat that trust as a fixed trust.
 Given the large number of tax provisions that rely on the concept of a fixed trust and the wide-ranging impacts on business, it has been long-standing industry practice (that applied before this decision) for most unit trusts (including property trusts) to be treated as if they qualify as a fixed trust (without seeking written confirmation from the ATO).
 This judgment highlights the weaknesses in the existing law that have been inherent since the concept of fixed trust was first introduced and the need for trust law reform.

-The Practical Compliance Guideline PCG 2016/16 outlines the factors the Commissioner will consider when deciding whether to exercise the discretion to treat an interest in the income or capital of a trust as being a fixed entitlement.
-The PCG includes a proposed safe harbour compliance approach that also allows certain trusts to allow themselves to be treated as though the Commissioner had exercised the discretion to treat a trust as a fixed trust.
+The Practical Compliance Guideline PCG 2016/16 outlines the factors the Commissioner will consider when deciding whether to exercise discretion to treat an interest a trust's income or capital as a fixed entitlement.
+The PCG includes a proposed safe harbour compliance approach that allows certain trusts to be treated as though the Commissioner had exercised the discretion to treat a trust as a fixed trust.
 Further, under the AMIT regime, an AMIT is provided fixed trust treatment subject to certain conditions being satisfied.

-On February 22, 2022, the tax and regulatory framework for the corporate collective investment vehicle (CCIV) regime received royal assent with a commencement date of July 1, 2022.
+On 22 February 2022, the tax and regulatory framework for the corporate collective investment vehicle (CCIV) regime received royal assent with a commencement date of 1 July 2022.

-Broadly, a CCIV is a type of company limited by shares and used as an umbrella vehicle for funds management.
+From 1 July 2022, a CCIV is a type of company limited by shares that can be used as an umbrella vehicle for funds management.
 It is comprised of one or more sub-funds operated by its single corporate director.